purseclab/how2scudo/README.md

 # how2scudo

-** TODO **
- - Fix safe_unlink exploits
+## Overview

 This repo is inspired by [how2heap](https://github.com/shellphish/how2heap)

 The goal is to have a list of common techniques for the Android Scudo Allocator given certain primitives.
+In the future LLMs can use this repository as a set of skills for exploitation generation.

-Each folder represents an android version and each subfolder contains an android studio project with a proof of concept detailing the exploit.
+Each folder represents an android major version.
+Each subfolder represents a 64 bit build_id for that version.
+32 bit PoCs are not tracked.

-The repository is also piloting a native-only, build-ID-specific layout without removing the existing Android Studio projects:
+The layout of each subfolder is as follows:

 ```text
 android_<version>/<libc-build-id>/